kowsar89/woo-force-coupon/readme.txt

 = From your WordPress dashboard =

 1. Visit 'Plugins > Add New'
-2. Search for 'Woo Force Coupon'
+2. Search for 'Force Coupon for WooCommerce'
-3. Activate 'Woo Force Coupon' from your Plugins page.
+3. Activate 'Force Coupon for WooCommerce' from your Plugins page.

 = From WordPress.org =

-1. Download 'Woo Force Coupon'.
+1. Download 'Force Coupon for WooCommerce'.
 2. Upload the 'woo-force-coupon' folder to your '/wp-content/plugins/' directory, using your favorite method (ftp, sftp, scp, etc...)
-3. Activate 'Woo Force Coupon' from your Plugins page.
+3. Activate 'Force Coupon for WooCommerce' from your Plugins page.

 After that you can configure the plugin settings from "WooCommerce>Force Coupon" menu from admin panel.